 Picnic in the park - Lafayette Square is the second oldest park in New Orleans.
 It hosts a free 12-week concert series on Wednesday nights and various colorful festivals throughout the year.
 Pick up a sandwich from Aglio or Cochon Butcher and picnic in the square.

-The Contemporary Arts Center - Known for its experimental and multidisciplinary exhibitions, performances and programs, the CDC is the perfect place to take in thought provoking work by local and internationally known artists at a reasonable price.
+The Contemporary Arts Center - Known for its experimental and multidisciplinary exhibitions, performances and programs, the CAC is the perfect place to take in thought provoking work by local and internationally known artists at a reasonable price.

 Happy Hour – Happy hour dishes the best bargains and small plates and drinks in the Warehouse Arts District.
 Check out The American Sector (located inside the WWII museum) for fun and affordable happy hour deals.
 Meril also has a great happy hour with $5 flat breads.